A way of structuring ministry so that the local church is responsible for establishing priorities for mission and ministry.

 Local Shared Ministry (LSM) is the term used to describe a particular theology and structure for being church within the Diocese of Auckland.
-The emphasis is on being a ‘ministering community’, rather than being a community gathered around a minister.
-An intention is to find ways to express all the varied gifts of the people who are part of the community.
+The emphasis is on being a ‘ministering community’ which intentionally finds ways to involve the full variety of God’s gifts in the members who are part of a local community.

 Under the LSM structure, members of the Ministry Support Team are ‘called’ from within the congregation and have specific roles.
-Typically, these roles include coordinators of pastoral care, preaching, and worship, along with those called to be deacons and priests to ensure the provision of sacramental ministry.
-The coordinators work with dedicated teams in the various areas of ministry to facilitate the mission and ministry of the whole LSM unit, and the Ministry Support Team is licensed by the bishop.
+Typically, these roles include coordinators of administration, pastoral care, preaching, and worship, along with those called to be deacons and priests to ensure the provision of sacramental ministry.
+The coordinators are to work within dedicated teams in the various areas of ministry.

 Over the past two decades the Local Shared Ministry model has made it possible for Anglican mission and ministry to continue a local presence.